Pylons/pyramid/docs/narr/logging.rst

 :term:`middleware`.
 TransLogger produces logs in the `Apache Combined Log Format <http://httpd.apache.org/docs/2.2/logs.html#combined>`_.
 But TransLogger does not write to files, the Python logging system must be configured to do this.
-The Python FileHandler_ logging handler can be used alongside TransLogger to create an ``access.log`` file similar to Apache's.
+The Python :class:`logging.FileHandler` logging handler can be used alongside TransLogger to create an ``access.log`` file similar to Apache's.

 Like any standard :term:`middleware` with a Paste entry point, TransLogger can be configured to wrap your application using ``.ini`` file syntax.
 First,